Dayton, Ohio: Cuisine

 Dayton is home to a variety of pizza chains that have become woven into local culture, the most notable of which are Cassano's and Marion's Piazza, both of which produce Dayton-style pizza, which has a thin, crisp, salty crust dusted on the bottom with cornmeal and topped with a thin layer of thick unsweetened sauce.
 Cheese and other topping ingredients are heavily distributed and spread edge-to-edge with no outer rim of crust, and the finished pizza is cut into bite-size squares.

 Notable Dayton-based restaurant chains include Hot Head Burritos.

 In addition to restaurants, the city is also home to Esther Price Candies, a candy and chocolate company, and Mike-sells, the oldest potato chip company in the United States.

 The city began developing a reputation for its number of breweries and craft beer venues by the late 2010s.

 Religion

 Many major religions are represented in Dayton.
 Christianity is represented in Dayton by dozens of denominations and their respective churches.
-Notable Dayton churches include the First Lutheran Church, Sacred Heart Church, and Ginghamsburg Church.
+Notable Dayton churches include the First Lutheran Church, Corpus Christi Church, Sacred Heart Church, and Ginghamsburg Church.
 Dayton's Muslim community is largely represented by the Islamic Society of Greater Dayton (ISGD), a Muslim community that includes a mosque on Josie Street.
 Dayton is also home to the United Theological Seminary, one of 13 seminaries affiliated with the United Methodist Church.
 Judaism is represented by Temple Israel.
 Hinduism is represented by the Hindu Temple of Dayton.
 Old North Dayton also has a number of Catholic churches built by immigrants from Lithuania, Poland, Hungary, and Germany.